VineLang/vine/docs/features/methods.typ

 }
 ```

 Methods must take at least one argument, called the _receiver_.
-Methods can
+Methods can still be called like normal functions,
-still be called like normal functions, but they can also be called using method
+  but they can also be called using method syntax:
-syntax:

 ```vi
 [1, 2, 3].sum() // 6
 ```

-A method call can refer to any _method candidate_ with the appropriate receiver
+A method call can refer to any _method candidate_ with the appropriate receiver types.
-types.
 Method candidates include:

 - any method that is in scope
 - any method defined in the module of the receiver type

+#todo[discuss traits?]

-This means that if you define a custom type, and declare methods in its module,
+This means that if you define a custom type,
+  and declare methods in its module,
-anything using that type can call those methods, without needing to explicitly
+  anything using that type can call those methods,
-import them:
+  without needing to explicitly import them:

 ```vi
 enum Shape {